 Ask a tax advice pro who specializes in helping small business owners if you’re unsure whether something counts as a tax expense.
 It’s better to get it right than risk an audit when filing your own taxes.

-How Circuit can save your delivery business time and money
+How Circuit Route Planner can save you time and money

 Filing taxes as a rideshare or delivery driver can be a hassle.
 The good news?
 This is a task you don’t have to deal with every day.

 Still, all that paperwork can be a headache when tax time rolls around at the end of the year.
 You don’t want to add stress about your delivery routes on top of it.

 Luckily, there’s technology available to help make your day-to-day work easier.
 Circuit Route Planner is one must-have tool for any delivery driver, whether you’re working for Amazon Flex, Lyft, Postmates, or a different delivery app.

 Circuit maps out your routes, giving you the fastest path from point A to point B. This helps you finish your delivery day faster — and gets you to the couch with a cold beer in hand sooner.

 With the Circuit app on your mobile phone, you’ll also get other perks like a proof-of-delivery feature, the ability to leave delivery notes, and a Fast Package Finder.

 Plus, since Circuit Route Planner is a work tool, you’ll probably claim it as a tax deduction.

 Chances are you'll love our other stuff too.
 Get our newsletter for the latest on all things delivery.